 Everything you need to know about scoliosis and kyphosis – from diagnosis to treatment

-This is an important topic that is often missed by primary care physicians either due to lack of awareness or due to lack of knowledge regarding the different tests that could help with diagnosis.
-Therefore, many different cases are often discovered coincidently, sometimes by the parents themselves, often when it is too late.
+This is an important topic that is often overlooked by primary care physicians, either due to a lack of awareness or a lack of knowledge about the various tests that can aid in diagnosis.
+As a result, many cases are discovered incidentally—sometimes by the parents themselves—and often when it is too late.

-As I have already mentioned, this chapter is of great importance because early diagnosis and prevention of spinal deformities could be very helpful.
-I suggest that anybody who is a parent to an adolescent, read this chapter and possibly even try some of the tests I will discuss on him/her.
+As I have already mentioned, this chapter is of great importance because early diagnosis and prevention of spinal deformities can be very helpful.
+I suggest that anyone who is a parent of an adolescent read this chapter and possibly even try some of the tests I will discuss on yourself.

 What are the two types of abnormal spinal curvatures in children?

-Often, people will tell you that they’ve noticed that your child doesn’t walk “straight”.
-Their shoulders could be asymmetrical, and their back could be curved forward.
-The thought that this could be scoliosis of the spine or a weakness of the shoulder girdle crosses the mind and the concern that their back will curve as they grow older arises.
+Often, people will tell you that they’ve noticed your child doesn’t walk “straight.”
+Their shoulders may be asymmetrical, and their back might appear curved forward.
+The thought that this could be scoliosis or weakness of the shoulder girdle may come to mind, along with concerns that their back will worsen as they grow older.

-Firstly, one must differentiate between two different situations, depending on how flexible the curvature is: Is your child suffering from a flexible curve, one that can be altered by requesting that he/she stand up straight, or is it a rigid curve of the spine, i.e one that cannot be altered by the child during the physical examination?
+First, it’s important to differentiate between two types of situations, depending on how flexible the curvature is: Is your child experiencing a flexible curve—one that can be corrected by asking them to stand up straight—or is it a rigid spinal curve, i.e., one that cannot be corrected during the physical examination?

-The second factor that is to be assessed is with regards to the direction of the curve: is it a bend forward (kyphosis) or is part of the trunk curved towards one of the sides (scoliosis)?
+The second factor to assess is the direction of the curve: Is it a forward bend (kyphosis), or is part of the trunk curved to one side (scoliosis)?

 The flexible cases – “My child doesn’t walk straight”

-Whether your child bends forward (the more common cases “my child does not walk straight”) or to the side – this is usually due to abnormal postural habits.
+Whether your child bends forward (the more common case of “my child does not walk straight”) or to the side, this is usually due to abnormal postural habits.

-This is not true scoliosis but is related to abnormal posture.
-The curved stature is very disturbing, especially for parents… the child, on the other hand, usually doesn’t understand what the problem is and why he/she are being asked to stand up straight.
-The medical reason for asking them to do so would be that consistently walking with this curvature position could lead to muscular back pain due to a permanent contraction of muscles in that particular position.
-Also, this could possibly turn into a structural problem in the long run, and at that point the child would not be able to straighten his back even if they wanted to do so.
+This is not true scoliosis but is related to poor posture.
+The curved stance is often very concerning to parents… while the child usually doesn’t understand what the problem is or why they are being told to stand up straight.
+Medically, the reason for encouraging upright posture is that consistently walking with a curved spine can lead to muscular back pain from continuous contraction of muscles in that position.
+Over time, this may even develop into a structural issue, where the child can no longer straighten their back even if they want to.

-Spinal side curvatures that are due to leg-length inequality are managed by elevation of the shorter leg with the use of orthosis for stabilisation of the pelvis and compensating for the asymmetry.
-The length of the legs is to be followed in such cases, and the management altered accordingly.
-If the difference is larger than 2 centimeters, surgical intervention is considered.
+Side curvatures caused by leg-length inequality are managed by elevating the shorter leg with an orthotic device to stabilize the pelvis and correct the asymmetry.
+Leg length should be monitored regularly in such cases, and treatment should be adjusted accordingly.
+If the difference exceeds 2 centimeters, surgical intervention may be considered.

 Rigid situations – these are structural spinal curvatures such as scoliosis and kyphosis

-This same deviation is what causes the curvature of the chest cavity that is easily visible on physical examination: on bending forwards one can see the asymmetry at the level of the rib cage on both sides of the spine – when looking from the back (Adams forward-bending test, see the image and explanation below).
+This same deviation is what causes the curvature of the chest cavity that is easily visible during a physical examination: when bending forward, one can observe asymmetry at the level of the rib cage on both sides of the spine—viewed from the back (Adams forward-bending test; see the image and explanation below).

-Often, the side curvature precedes the side deviation, and so screening and early diagnosis tests are done by early identification of the side curvature.
-Another component of scoliosis is an exaggerated straightening of the vertebral column in the front to back aspect.
+Often, the side curvature appears before the lateral deviation, which is why screening and early diagnostic tests focus on identifying the side curvature first.
+Another component of scoliosis is an exaggerated straightening of the vertebral column in the front-to-back (sagittal) plane.

 Scoliosis2